Our surgeons are among the most experienced in the world in treating an array of neurosurgical conditions.

 Under the view of a microscope or endoscope, the doctors detect the area where the blood vessel is affecting the nerve and then separate them, leaving a Teflon "pillow" in between.

-Microvascular decompression is considered the most effective treatment for this disorder.
+Microvascular decompression is considered the most effective glossopharyngeal neuralgia treatment.
 Despite the rarity of glossopharyngeal neuralgia, UPMC specialists have operated on more than 200 people, with more than 80 percent reporting immediate and satisfactory results.

 How can we help you?